When you see guys bulking up in the gym and wonder why you aren’t, you could be missing out on something… Protein intake!

 The second reason has to do with various types of studies.
 These studies, which look into the anabolic response to the protein consumed, aren’t as exact as you think.
 One of the most commonly cited studies that has to do with protein absorption had some shocking results.
 It showed that having 20 grams of protein after a workout really helped muscle protein synthesis in younger men.
 That means that eating more than 20 grams of protein after a workout didn’t do anything special when it came to stimulating muscle growth.

 This one seems a little iffy too.
-The biggest issue we want to point out here is that you can’t listen to studies that look at anabolic responses when it comes to protein consumption in order to figure out how much protein our bodies are able to absorb in one meal.
+The biggest issue we want to point out here is that you can’t listen to studies that look at anabolic responses when it comes to protein intake in order to figure out how much protein our bodies are able to absorb in one meal.
 It simply doesn’t give us enough information to go off of because we’re only getting one piece of the puzzle here.
 Protein absorption is connected to how many amino acids that are around for longer periods of time.
 So this is going to not only stop muscle breakdown, but also gives us raw materials that help with growth.
 As we know all too well, our body doesn’t simply look away towards amino acids that aren’t there right away.
 Rather, it thinks on its own and stores them for later use, which is surely needed.

 The Human Nutrition Research Center supported this idea even further with a study done on its own.
 With a group of 16 young women, they instructed them to get 79% of the entire day’s protein (which averages out to somewhere around 54 grams) in either one meal alone or four meals.
 This was done over the course of 2 weeks.
 When the researchers studied the results, they found out that there wasn’t a difference between the two groups when they looked at protein synthesis and degradation.